The Faculty and Administration Staff of The American Dance Institute

 Susan Sinclair

-Susan brings 10 plus years of office support experience in business, academic and dance organizations to American Dance Institute.
+Susan brings 10+ years of office support experience in business, academic, and dance organizations to the American Dance Institute.

-And she wears a completely different hat when not at American Dance Institute--or maybe it's a magic cloak...Susan is a professional intuitive reader, a Reiki Master, sound healer and "urban shaman."
+And she wears a completely different hat when not at the American Dance Institute--or maybe it's a magic cloak...Susan is a professional intuitive reader, a Reiki Master, a sound healer and "urban shaman."

 Read More